 Moving out of a station in space is not possible.

 To move out of a ship or vehicle, the following conditions must be met:

 Pilots of entities may kick any passengers off their entity from inside the cockpit for any reason, using the internal kick option.
-To do so, the entity must be located on the surface of a planet.
+To do so, the containing entity must be:

 Anyone with access to an entity that is full may also kick out a random passenger from outside of the ship in order to regain access to it, using the external kick option.